openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

 :math:`(\vect{x}_k, \vect{y}_k)_{1 \leq k \leq \sampleSize}` where :math:`\vect{y}_k = \model(\vect{x}_k)`
 for all :math:`k`.

-The objective is to build a meta model :math:`\metaModel`, using a Gaussian process that intermolates the data set.
-To build this meta model, we follow the steps:
+The objective is to build a metamodel :math:`\metaModel`, using a Gaussian process that intermolates the data set.
+To build this metamodel, we follow the steps:

 - first, we build  the Gaussian process :math:`\vect{Y}(\omega, \vect{x})` defined by :math:`\vect{Y}(\omega, \vect{x}) = \vect{\mu}(\vect{x}) + \vect{W}(\omega, \vect{x})`